Author has written 1 story for Legend of Zelda, and Soul Calibur.

 Link's age: In my story Link is 20, meaning he was 12 in Ocarina of Time and 13 in Majora's Mask.
 Not 9 or 10.
 To me when I was growing up, Link's dilemmas in both games reflect the teenage bracket, not childhood.

-What happened to Ganondorf in Child Link timeline: Twilight Princess deals with this, but because I didn't understand this until after Hyrule Historia was published, I have accounted for this.
+What happened to Ganondorf in Child Link timeline: Twilight Princess deals with this but because I didn't understand this until after Hyrule Historia was published, I have accounted for this.
 So, my story assumes that once Link is returned to his original timeline, he immediately seals Ganondorf away before any damage is done.
 Only Link and the Sages have memories of the Adult timeline, so they know their limits whereas Ganondorf doesn't, meaning he is easily overpowered.
 The scene where child Link approaches Princess Zelda is where he returns the Ocarina of Time to her (he gave it to her in the future, so he should still have it in the past).

 Which Zelda games are counted: Only three Zelda games are going to be referred to: Ocarina of Time, Majora's Mask and Skyward Sword.
 They're the only ones that a) fit together with little-to-no holes, and b) are relevant.
+This means Twilight Princess won't come in to play.